Civil Service Exam Frequently Asked Questions

 Q. I've received my score, what happens next?
 How is the eligible list used?

-the agency is not required to consider you for that job.
-However, your name will remain active for future canvasses.
+considered for that vacancy; however, your name will remain active for future canvasses.
 While the law

 does not require agencies to canvass or conduct interviews, in most cases they do.
-However, agencies

-are required
+Agencies are required

-to hire from the eligible list according to the rule of three. (see next question)
+to hire from the eligible list according to the rule of three (see next question).
+If you are undecided

 Q. What is the "rule of three?"